mattermost/docs/source/install/troubleshooting.rst

 **macOS**

-Press CMD+SHIFT+5 to open the screen recording tool and select the region of the screen you want to record.
-To take a screenshot, press CMD+SHIFT+4 and select the region to take a screenshot.
+Press :kbd:`⌘` :kbd:`⇧` :kbd:`5` to open the screen recording tool and select the region of the screen you want to record.
+To take a screenshot, press :kbd:`⌘` :kbd:`⇧` :kbd:`4` and select the region to take a screenshot.
 The screenshot files are placed on the desktop by default.

 **Windows**

-Press CTRL+SHIFT+S to open the snipping tool to take a screenshot.
+Press :kbd:`Ctrl` :kbd:`Shift` :kbd:`S` to open the snipping tool to take a screenshot.
 If you want to take a screen recording you'll need to install third-party software such as `OBS <https://obsproject.com/>`__.

 **iOS**